ewewis/Portfolio/README.md

 * 20.11.2025 | Future Collars | Women in IT Day 7th edition
 * 18.09.2025 | SOLID.JOBS | Mid is the new junior.
 How are the requirements for testers changing?
 * 15.09.2025 | SOLID.JOBS | Tester vs. Accessibility: How to Find What Automation Won’t Show You
+* 10-11.09.2025 | CODE:ME | Software Developer's Week:
+  - AI in testing and accessibility.
+How to use artificial intelligence when implementing WCAG 2.2? - Aleksandra Migus
+  - How to Make Your Website Heard: Digital Accessibility in Practice - Beata Putkowska
 * 20.03.2025 | WOMEN TECHSTYLE | Women TechStyle Summit 2025
   - Data Quality – the nightmare of every Data Scientist - Natalia Cheba - Data Scientist - Mentor Data Science
   - A Digital World Without Barriers - on Digital Accessibility Testing - Magdalena Listwan - Quality Assurance Specialist